Data controller is:

 In order to make visiting our website attractive and to enable the use of certain functions, to display suitable products or for market research, we use technologies on various pages, including so-called cookies.
 Cookies are small text files that are automatically stored on your end device.
 Some of the cookies we use are deleted after the end of the browser session, i.e. after closing your browser (so-called session cookies).
 Other cookies remain on your end device and enable us to recognise your browser during your next visit (persistent cookies).

-We use such technologies that are strictly necessary for the use of certain functions of our website (e.g. enabling website preferences).
-These technologies are used to collect and process IP addresses, time of visit, device and browser information as well as information on your use of our website (e.g. website preferences).
-This serves to safeguard our legitimate interests in an optimised presentation of our offer in accordance with Art.
-6 (1) (f) GDPR that are overriding within the frame of balancing of interests.
+We use such technologies that are strictly necessary for the use of certain functions of our website (e.g. preference settings of the website).
+These technologies are used to collect and process IP addresses, time of visit, device and browser information as well as information on your use of our website (e.g. information on your preferences).
+TThis serves to safeguard our legitimate interests in an optimised presentation of our offer in accordance with Art.
+6 (1) (f) GDPR that are overriding in the process of balancing of interests.

 Functional cookies: These cookies are used for certain features of our website, e.g. to improve the website’s navigation, or deliver to you customised and relevant information (e.g. ads that match your interests).

 Marketing Cookies:These cookies record information about your visit to the website, previously viewed pages and links you clicked.
 We use this information to tailor our website and displayed ads to your interests.